Tarkuen/MVCHovedopgave/README.md

   You can find it in <i> Popup.JS </i> under <i>Google_Chrome_Extension</i> on line 23 & 41

+  - Selenium Webdriver
+  You can find instructions on how to install and place this webdriver in an appropriate location under the <b>Scrapy</b> folders README.md
+  In the current state it is required to be placed on a 'C://' drive, given we've developed on a <b>Windows Enviroment</b>.

 ## Use Project

 ### Find e-mail adress